 make sure your lawnmower has a sharp blade

 remove debris such as built up grass under the deck after every session.
 This build up reduces the volume your blade has to work with so you will have to progress forward slower then normal while cutting the lawn thus wasting your time.
-Also the build up retains moisture which can promote oxidation or " rusting " under the deck.
-No one likes rust.
+Also the build up retains moisture which can promote oxidation or " rusting " under the deck, compromising the integrity of your mower.

 make sure the lawn mower's bag is clear so air can pass through it.
 Your bag acts like a large air filter.
 If you have a dirty air filter less air volume can pass through it which mean you wont be filling your lawn mower bag as full as it could be.
 So rinse out your bag once in a while to collect as many clippings as you can.